 3 Value Stocks for 2014

-The article 3 Value Stocks for 2014 originally appeared on Fool.com.Longtime Fool contributor Selena Maranjian, whom you can follow on Twitter, owns has no position in any stocks mentioned.
-The Motley Fool recommends Textainer Group.
-The Motley Fool owns shares of International Business Machines.
+The article 3 Value Stocks for 2014 originally appeared on Fool.com.Nicole Seghetti owns shares of Apple.
+Follow her on Twitter @NicoleSeghetti.
+The Motley Fool recommends Apple.
+The Motley Fool owns shares of Apple, China Mobile, and International Business Machines.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.